thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/getting-started.md

 * Subscribing to topics to receive published messages.
 * Configuring authentication and authorization mechanisms for MQTT clients.

-For more comprehensive information regarding the architecture of the ThingsBoard MQTT Broker, navigate to the following [document](/docs/mqtt-broker/architecture/).
+For more comprehensive information regarding the architecture of TBMQ, navigate to the following [document](/docs/mqtt-broker/architecture/).
 This resource will provide you with detailed insights into the underlying structure and design principles of the broker, allowing you to develop a deeper understanding of its inner functionalities.

-## Installing ThingsBoard MQTT Broker
+## Installing TBMQ

-To obtain detailed instructions on how to install the ThingsBoard MQTT Broker on different platforms, we recommend exploring the
-[**Installation options**](/docs/mqtt-broker/install/installation-options) documentation.
+To obtain detailed instructions on how to install TBMQ on different platforms, we recommend exploring the [**Installation options**](/docs/mqtt-broker/install/installation-options) documentation.
 This resource will provide you with step-by-step guidance tailored to various deployment scenarios.